 Treat other people exactly as you would like to be treated by them—this is the essence of all true religion.
 [Matthew 7:12 (PHLLIPS)]

-The story is told of the father who gives his daughter a turtle.
-One day he finds her sobbing—“My turtle died!” she bawls.
-Dad, wanting to bring a smile back to his daughter’s face, promises that, following a lovely funeral for the reptile, he’ll take her to their favorite fast food spot for a happy meal and toy.
-When that does nothing to stop the flow of tears, he suggests seeing the latest princess movie following lunch.
-The tears slow but don’t stop, so the father says they’ll go to the carnival after the movie so she can play arcade games and ride the merry-go-round and Ferris wheel.
-With only a few sobs remaining, he tops off his offers with a promise to stop on the way home so she can have frozen yogurt with her pick of candy toppings.
-Thrilled to finally see a smile on his daughter’s face after the turtle’s unfortunate demise, Dad reaches in the bowl to remove the dead animal only to find that it is alive and well.
-Apparently it just had been enjoying a turtle nap.
-“He’s alive!” says the father joyfully to which his daughter responds, “Can we kill it?”
+Once upon a time, a father gave his daughter a painted turtle.
+One morning, she ran to her father in tears and sobbed, “My turtle died!”
+Wanting to bring a smile back to his little girl’s face, Dad promised the reptile a lovely funeral after which he’d take her to their favorite fast-food spot for a happy meal and toy.
+When that did nothing to stop the flow of tears, he upped the ante by proposing to follow lunch with the latest Disney princess movie.
+As the sobbing slowed, he then promised they’d stop at the mall where she could ride on the merry-go-round and Ferris wheel.
+With only a few whimpers remaining, Dad topped off his offer with a promise to stop on the way home for a double scoop ice cream cone.
+Thrilled to finally see a smile on his daughter’s face, the relieved father reached into the tank to remove the dead turtle only to discover that it was alive and well and just had been enjoying a turtle nap.
+When he joyfully reported, “He’s not dead!” the disappointed girl’s response was, “Then can we kill it?”

-Kids are naturally selfish and self-centered—just watch toddlers play and notice how often you hear the words “me,” ”mine,” and “gimme.”
+Kids are naturally selfish and self-centered—just watch toddlers play and notice how often you hear the words “mine” and “gimme.”
 Children are self-absorbed little creatures, but so are adults—we’re just a bit more civilized in our selfishness.
 We may not grab, hit, or throw temper tantrums, but we still tend to put ourselves and our wants first.
-Since day one, mankind has shown a preference for self-interest and we typically see the world only from our viewpoint rather than that of others or, more important, with the eyes of Jesus.
+Since that unfortunate day in Eden, mankind has shown a preference for self-interest.
+We typically see the world only from our viewpoint rather than that of others or, more important, with the eyes of Jesus.

 “Genuine krab meat” isn’t truly crab; it’s an assortment of fish that has been skinned, boned, minced, and rinsed before being formed into the paste known as surimi.
 Fillers, flavor and color are added and the mixture is shaped into chunks or tubes and cut into blocks or sticks and cooked.
 Once cut up, it may look like a bit like the real thing, but there is nothing genuine about it.
-We’re called to love genuinely, even if it means we might have to skip the happy meal and miss the carnival.
+We’re called to love genuinely, even if it means we might have to skip the happy meal, movie, and ice cream.
 Let there be no imitation Christian love around here—it’s as tasteless and disagreeable to God as imitation crab.